crookedneighbor/scryfall-client/README.md

 If additional formats are added, `getImage` will support them automatically (as it takes its list of valid values from the API response itself).

-If a non-transform or non-meld card is used with `getBackImage`, the size parameter will be ignored.
+If a non-doublesided card is used with `getBackImage`, the size parameter will be ignored.

 ```js
 // A Magic card without a back face